biocross/Librarian/README.md

 $ npm install -g librarian
 $ librarian setup
 ```
 The setup will ask you a few questions to configure Librarian on your system.
-You can just press return through out the process to choose the default values.
+You can just press return throughout the process to choose the default values.

 ## Usage